dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/introduction/an-overview-of-forms-authentication-cs.md

 The .NET Framework's FormsAuthentication class includes methods for creating, inspecting, and removing forms authentication tickets.
 The Request.IsAuthenticated property and User object provide additional programmatic support for determining whether a request is authenticated and information about the user's identity.
 There are also the LoginView, LoginStatus, and LoginName Web controls, which give developers a quick, code-free way for performing many common login-related tasks.
 We will examine these and other login-related Web controls in greater detail in future tutorials.

 This tutorial provided a cursory overview of forms authentication.
 We did not examine the assorted configuration options, look at how cookieless forms authentication tickets work, or explore how ASP.NET protects the contents of the forms authentication ticket.
-We will discuss these topics and more in the [next tutorial](forms-authentication-configuration-and-advanced-topics-cs.md).

 Happy Programming!